Qiskit/qiskit-tutorials/README.md

 ## Installation

 The notebooks for these tutorials can be viewed here on GitHub...but for the full experience, you'll want to interact with them!
-The easiest way to do this is by logging into the [IBM Q Experience](https://quantum-computing.ibm.com/), which lets you use Jupyter notebooks, including these tutorials, via the web.
+The easiest way to do this is by logging into the [IBM Quantum Experience](https://quantum-computing.ibm.com/), which lets you use Jupyter notebooks, including these tutorials, via the web.

 Please refer to this [installation guide](INSTALL.md) for setting up Qiskit and the tutorials on your own machine (this is the recommended way).